Al-Wakwak

 Al-Wakwak (ٱلْوَاق وَاق al-Wāq Wāq), also spelled al-Waq Waq, Wak al-Wak or just Wak Wak, is the name of an island, or possibly more than one island, in medieval Arabic geographical and imaginative literature.

-Identification with civilisations
+Identification

+Al-Idrisi's world map from 1154.
+Al-Waqwaq is shown in the southeast near the left-hand side of the map, near present-day Madagascar.

 Derived ultimately from a conflation of medieval Persian and Qur'anic sources, including descriptions of the mythical island of Waq-waq inhabited by half-plant/half-animal creatures, this painting depicts a plant that brings forth animal life in multiple forms.
 Early 1600s, Mughal India.
 Cleveland Museum of Art.

 Wakwak is referred to in a number of sources; it is generally an island far away.

+In Persian classical texts, one of the names used for Japan is "Vāq Vāq," derived from Middle Chinese wa kwək (倭國).

 In Arab versions, the famous island of Waq-Waq is located in the China Sea.
 A queen rules the island and the population is entirely female: it is usually illustrated in al-Qazvini manuscripts of the Wonders of Creation showing the queen surrounded by her female attendants.